vmware-tanzu/velero/site/docs/master/build-from-source.md

 There are a number of different ways to build `velero` depending on your needs.
 This section outlines the main possibilities.

+When building by using `make`, it will place the binaries under `_output/bin/$GOOS/$GOARCH`.
+For example, you will find the binary for darwin here: `_output/bin/darwin/amd64/velero`, and the binary for linux here: `_output/bin/linux/amd64/velero`. `make` will also splice version and git commit information in so that `velero version` displays proper output. `velero install` will also use the version information to determine which tagged image to deploy.

 ### Build the binary

-To build the `velero` binary on your local machine, compiled for your OS and architecture, run:
+To build the `velero` binary on your local machine, compiled for your OS and architecture, run one of these two commands:

 ```bash
 go build ./cmd/velero
 ```

-### Cross compiling

-When using `make`, it will place all binaries under `_output/bin/$GOOS/$GOARCH` and will splice version and git commit information in so that `velero version` displays proper output. `velero install` will also use the version information to determine which tagged image to deploy.

 ```bash
 make local
 ```

-This builds binaries for both linux and darwin.
-You will find the binary for darwin here: `_output/bin/darwin/amd64/velero`, and the binary for linux here: `_output/bin/linux/amd64/velero`.
+### Cross compiling

+To build the velero binary targeting linux/amd64 within a build container on your local machine, run:

 ```bash
 make build
 ```

-This builds an `velero` binary for `linux-amd64`.

-To build for another platform, run `make build-<GOOS>-<GOARCH>`.
+For any specific platform, run `make build-<GOOS>-<GOARCH>`.

 For example, to build for the Mac, run `make build-darwin-amd64`.